 5 Reasons Grab is The Best Ride for Tourists in Southeast Asia

 In Southeast Asia, Grab is better than Uber and taxis for one main reason.
-Grab has set price fares!
+Grab has SET price fares!
 You know exactly what the ride will cost before you even step in the car.
 No uncertainty.
 No haggling.
 No getting ripped off.

 WHAT IS GRAB?

 We assume that everyone knows about ride share apps like Uber, but you may not have heard of Grab.
-Grab mostly operates in Southeast Asia, including Vietnam, Thailand, Malaysia, Indonesia, Singapore, and the Philippines.
+It mostly operates in Southeast Asia, including Vietnam, Thailand, Malaysia, Indonesia, Singapore, and the Philippines.

 For those new to ride hailing apps, they’re a way to order a ride from your phone that is an alternative to typical taxi rides.
 You enter your pick up and drop off locations.
 The app quotes a price or price range.
 And you book the ride through the app.
 Contrary to taxi companies who have their own fleet of cars and drivers, Grab and Uber employs private cars and drivers who are like contractors not employees.